-An extensive part of the literature on the RMF/FMF movements engaged in the movements' demand to decolonize the university and the idea of disruption as rejection as a form of decolonial struggle (Chowdhury, 2019; Mpofu, 2017; Ndlovu-Gatsheni, 2020, Taghavi, 2017).
-While some described the protests as a moment where there is a potential for a change in power relations (Gibson, 2017), others argued that the protests ended up being about reforms and the rejection of the neo-liberalization of South African higher education and did not articulate a revolutionary moment (Griffiths, 2019; Ntloedibe, 2019).
-One important research has attempted to understand the connection between the RMF and the RMFO movements through the meaning of Fallism (Ahmed, 2019b).
-While Ahmed argued that Fallism is a variegated concept with different meanings, he connected the movements through their display of epistemic disobedience, raising the possibility of decoloniality.
-Ahmed also argues that the connection between RMF and RMFO may be understood as a manifestation of Comaroff and Comaroff's (2012) theory from the South, where the South export changes and ideas to the North the margins are becoming the core.
-While Ahmed's study is vital in building the notion of decoloniality within Fallists movements, his study is limited to one aspect of Fallism within academic institutions.
+Much of the literature on the RMF/FMF movements has engaged with the movements’ demand for decolonization of the university and the idea of disruption/rejection as a form of decolonial struggle (Chowdhury, 2019; Mpofu, 2017; Ndlovu-Gatsheni, 2020; Taghavi, 2017).
+While some see the protests as a moment in which there is potential for changes in power relations (Gibson, 2017), others have argued that the protests have ended up being about reform and the rejection of the neoliberalization of South African higher education rather than the articulation of a revolutionary moment (Griffiths, 2019; Ntloedibe, 2019).
+Ahmed’s important recent study attempts to understand the connections between the RMF and the RMFO movements through the meaning of Fallism (Ahmed, 2019b).
+Arguing that Fallism is a variegated concept with a range of meanings, Ahmed connects the movements through their displays of epistemic disobedience, raising the possibility of decoloniality.
+He argues that the connections between RMF and RMFO may be understood as a manifestation of Jean and John Comaroff’s (2012) theory from the South, in which the South exports changes and ideas to the North and the margins become the core.
+While Ahmed’s study is vital in establishing the notion of decoloniality in relation to Fallist movements, it is limited to one aspect of Fallism within academic institutions.

-Unlike the RMF and FMF movements, the research on the other four case studies has been minimal.
-The literature regarding RMFO focuses on Rhodes's legacy as a justification for its removal (Newsinger, 2016; Shilliam, 2019).
-Other academic writings focus on students and faculty experience within the movement (Chantiluke et al., 2018; Chigudu, 2020).
-While there are several studies on various struggles on Confederate monuments, they mostly focus on the commemorative aspect: the legacy and the creation of southern identity through the 'Lost Cause' narrative (Beetham, 2016; de Velasco, 2019; Grobler, 2006).
-So far, the research regarding TEDN focused on the rhetoric of the justification of statue removals (Grossman, Forthcoming) and the history of the struggle for monument removals in New Orleans (Mitchell, 2020).
-Currently, there is no academic literature regarding CC and CRFP campaigns.
-However, there is some literature that confronts the commemorative aspect of slavery in Bristol (Dresser, 2009; Otele, 2012).
+Unlike the RMF and FMF movements, research on the other four case studies has been minimal.
+The literature regarding RMFO focuses on Rhodes’s legacy as a justification for his statue’s removal (Newsinger, 2016; Shilliam, 2019).
+Other academic work has concentrated on the experiences of students and faculty within the movement (Chantiluke et al., 2018; Chigudu, 2020).
+Although there have been a number of studies on various struggles concerning Confederate monuments, most of them focus on the commemorative aspect, that is, on the legacy and the creation of southern identity through the Lost Cause narrative (Beetham, 2016; de Velasco, 2019; Grobler, 2006).
+So far, research in relation to TEDN has centered on the rhetoric of the justification of statue removals (Grossman, forthcoming) and the history of the struggle for monument removals in New Orleans (Mitchell, 2020).
+Currently, there is no academic literature on the CC and CRFP campaigns; however, a small number of studies have confronted the commemorative aspect of slavery in Bristol (Dresser, 2009; Otele, 2012).
 Therefore, the proposed study aims to explore Fallism as a global phenomenon.
-Comparison between the five case studies will also enable us to reevaluate and shed new light on previous studies that focused on Fallism in South Africa and provide new transnational perspective to Fallism.
+Comparison between the five case studies will enable us to reevaluate and shed new light on previous studies that focus on Fallism in South Africa and to provide a new transnational perspective on Fallism.

-3. Research Questions, Methodology, Research Contribution & Design
+3. Research Questions, Methodology, and Research Contribution

 3.1.
-Research questions
+Research Questions

-The proposed research aims to explore Fallism as both a deeply local and interrelated global phenomenon and expand on previous studies that focused mostly on Fallism within university settings.
-By examining the five case studies presented above, the study will explore the tactical, ideological and symbolic evolution of each of the movements, as well as the relations between them.
-Finally, the study will analyses and compare how each of the movements understand the aftermath and the impact of statue removals on their goals and how the successes and failures impact other movements.
+The proposed research aims to explore Fallism as both a deeply local and an interrelated global phenomenon, thereby expanding significantly on previous studies, which focus on Fallism within university settings.
+By examining the five case studies presented above, the study will explore the tactical, ideological, and symbolic evolution of each of the movements, as well as the relations between them.
+In addition, it will analyze and compare how each of the movements understands the aftermath of statue removals and its impact on their goals, and how their successes and failures affect other movements.